Ken Steller, MS, MA

 This seminar will enable you to:

-- understand the differences between stress, distress and burnout
+- understand the differences between good stress, distress and toxic stress

 - practice a variety of stress management techniques

-- identify stress management strategies for your clients
+- identify stress management strategies for client populations

 - create a personal stress management action plan